dll-ncai/eeg_pre-diagnostic_screening/code/chrononet/README.md

 The code in this folder contains an implementation of the Chrononet architecture proposed by Subhrajit et.
 Al in [1].
 The experiment test generalizability of deep learning model on NMT dataset.
 ## Run
-1. Modify data directory in config.py
+1. Modify data directory in `config.py`
-2. chrono.py auguments data and train model
+2. Run `python ./chrono.py` to augument data and train model
-3. evalchrono.py loads stored model for evaluation
+3. Run `python ./evalchrono.py` loads stored model for evaluation
 ##

 ## Acknowledgement